Norwich city walls: Black Tower

 The Black Tower was 6 metres tall and situated 100 metres west of Conisford Gate, on a ridge over 30 metres higher than King Street.
 It was likely planned as a lookout point over both river access from the sea, and over the countryside to the south and east.
 The tower was traditionally the residence of the Constable.
 In 1665, it was used as an isolation hospital for victims of the plague epidemic.
 It is one of the best preserved of the towers.
+In the 1770s, a windmill was built on top of the tower.
+It was a snuff mill and was later used as a cotton mill and observatory.
+The Black Tower was struck by ball lightning in July 1833 and was burnt out.

 Boom Towers

 The Boom Towers are located in the west of the city, flanking the river near what is now Carrow Bridge.
 They consist of one circular tower on the western Thorpe bank and one semi-circular tower on the eastern Carrow bank.
 The pair mark one end of a particularly well-preserved section of the wall.
 The Conisford Gate was located 50 metres to the north of these towers.